 What other things do you have to know?

-There is a monthly spending limit of 25.000$, and you can ‘only’ do 300 transactions a month with the card.
+There is a spending limit of 25.000$/m, and you can ‘only’ do 300 transactions a month with the card.

 Free Airport lounge access is available from Royal Indigo & Jade Green upwards.
-(One guest for free as well from the level of icy white/rose upward)
+(One guest for free as from the level of icy white/rose)

 You can link your crypto.com card to your Curve card.
 Curve is an app where you can link all your credit cards behind that one card and ‘switch’ which card you wish to pay with.
 While you are waiting for your physical crypto.com card, you can link your virtual card to Curve and pay that way.
 No money on your crypto card?
-No problem, choose a different payment card in the curve app and switch the payment to your crypto card later on (they have a go back in time feature where you can switch payments from one card to another up to 90 days after your purchase).
+No problem, choose a different payment card in the curve app and switch the payment to your crypto card later (thanks to a go back in time feature).

-Crypto.com has a free card as well, it works the same way as the ‘staked’ cards, and you get a 1% cashback with this card (it’s called midnight Blue).
-For this card, you do not need to stake any of their CRO coins.
+Crypto.com has a free card, no CRO stake, as well.
+It works the same way as the ‘staked’ cards, but you only get 1% cashback (it’s called midnight Blue).

-How do I summarize my first 6 months?
+How do I summarize my first six months?

-While I haven’t used the card as my main card, I do enjoy it every day through the “free” Spotify subscription.
-Thanks to this full refund and the 2% cashback I save CRO every month which I can then either keep or convert to any crypto of my choosing.
+While I haven’t used the Crypto.com Visa card as my main one, I enjoy it every day through the “free” Spotify subscription.
+Thanks to this full refund and the 2% cashback, I save CRO every month, which I can then either keep or convert to any crypto of my choosing.
 The overall performance of my crypto portfolio has improved leaps and bounds thanks to this.

 Not everything is rose petals and rainbows.
-The customer service definitely isn’t the greatest, and it’s only reachable through the app (as far as I’m aware).
-The reaction speed of said service is slow at best though at least not non-existing like other crypto-companies.
-Crypto.com is a rebrand of Monaco and its Monaco coin (MCO) which came with a controversial coin swap to crypto.com coin (CRO).
+The customer service isn’t the greatest, and it’s only reachable through the app (as far as I’m aware).
+The reaction speed of said service is slow at best, though at least not non-existing like other crypto-companies.
+Crypto.com is a rebrand of Monaco and its Monaco coin (MCO), which came with a controversial coin swap to crypto.com coin (CRO).
 So, who’s to say they won’t do it again?